 Silicon Wafer Testing

 While the three applications discussed above are far from the only Raman spectroscopy applications in which Avantes’ miniature spectrometers are integrated, they should serve to provide a framework which a systems integrator can use when deciding which spectrometer would be best for their particular application.
-For more information about the full range of OEM spectrometer options available from Avantes, please feel free to visit the OEM page or contact us.
+For more information about the full range of OEM spectrometer options available from Avantes, please contact us.
 Our knowledgeable applications specialists are standing by to help.